i-norden/sai_watcher/README.md

   - where `block-number` is a recent enough block to fetch contract data with your node

 ## Running the getEvents command
 `getEvents` starts up a process to watch for blocks on specified contracts, as well as specific log events associated with those contracts.
-It then stores transformed values in the following tables in the VulcanizeDB database:
+It then stores transformed values in the following tables and views in the VulcanizeDB database:

+Tables:
 - `maker.peps_everyblock`
 - `maker.cup_action`
 - `log_filters`
-- `maker.cup_action`
 - `maker.gov`

+Views:
+- `public.cup_act`
+- `public.cup`

 This command will need to be run against a full archive node.
 If a local full archive node is unavailable, see the previous point about running this command against infura.